deloachtech/backstack-demo/README.md

 # Backstack Vue (ALPHA)

-TODO

 > IMPORTANT NOTE!
 This project is not yet ready for production use.

-A starter project using the `Backstack API` for applications created with `Vue`.
+A starter project for using the `Backstack API` created with `Vue`.

 Built with:

-* Vite 5
+- Vite 5
-* Vue 3
+- Vue 3
-* Vue Router 4
+- Vue Router 4
-* Pinia 2
+- Pinia 2
-* Axios 2
+- Axios 2
-* Bootstrap 5
+- Bootstrap 5

+## API Access

+The project accesses the `api.backstack.com` endpoints using `demo` as the Backstack application key.
+The demo is interactive, allowing you to submit changes and observe the effects on the associated pages.
+It resets to the default state with each new login.

+Log in with `demo` as the username and password.

+When you're ready to go live.
+All you have to do is update your app key and you're good to go.

 ## Features

 Includes common functionality.
-Add your app-specific views using the built-in components (e.g., tables, settings, file uploads) or your own.
+Add your app-specific views using the project components (e.g., tables, settings, file uploads) or your own.

-* Log-in
+- Log-in
-* Reset password
+- Reset password
-* Sign-up
+- Sign-up
+- Account invoicing with Stripe integration
-* Feature-based access control (RBAC)
+- Feature-based access control (RBAC)
-* User settings
+- User settings
-* Account settings
+- Account settings
-* Application versioning (e.g., Basic, Advanced, Premium)
+- App versioning (e.g., Basic, Advanced, Premium)
-* In-app module purchases (e.g., additional users, more widgets)
+- In-app module purchases (e.g., additional users, more widgets)
-* Account networking with fee sharing
+- Account networking with fee sharing
+- App UI tips with hide/un-hide functionality
+- App system alerts
+- User configurable notification preferences (e.g. email, text, app)

 ## Installation